OctopusDeploy/docs/docs/administration/managing-users-and-teams/index.md

 ## Roles {#Managingusersandteams-Roles}

-The different roles that can be assigned to teams are:
+Team members can be assigned the following roles:

 - **Project viewer**:
   Project viewers have read-only access to a project.
 They can see the project in their dashboard, view releases and deployments.